Large Continual Instruction Assistant

 \section{Related Work}

-\textbf{Multi-modal Large Language Models.} MLLMs own strong reasoning and complex contextual understanding capabilities, which can generate text sequences according to the input images and texts.
+\textbf{Large Foundation Models.} LFMs own strong reasoning and complex contextual understanding capabilities, which can generate text sequences according to the input images and texts.
 With a frozen large language model and visual tower, BLIP2 \citep{blip2} bridged the gap between image and text modality through Qformer structure.
 Inspired by the notable reasoning power of instruction tuning in LLMs, \textit{e.g.,} LLaMA \citep{llama} and GPT \citep{gpt3, gpt4}, LLaVA \citep{llava} and MiniGPT4 \citep{minigpt4} adopted instruction tuning with only training a linear projection layer to align the image-text modalities.
 Recently, LLaVA-1.5 \citep{llava1.5} and MiniGPT5 \citep{minigpt5} refined the instructions and improved the performance across a wider range of multi-modality datasets.

-\textbf{Multimodal Continual Instruction Tuning Definition:} MCIT \citep{mcit} is defined to leverage MLLMs to continually instruction-tune on new datasets without costly re-training.
-Compared with traditional continual learning, MCIT differs in that it pays more attention to effectively leveraging the rich natural language instructions to prevent catastrophic forgetting and encourage knowledge transfer.
-MCIT can be described as a set of datasets $\mathcal{T}_\text{seq} = \{t_1, ..., t_T\}$ that arrives sequentially.
-Note that datasets in the stream can be any type and are not restricted to specific categories or domains.
-Each dataset $t_j \in \mathcal{T}_\text{seq}$ has a natural language instruction $I^{t_j}$, training set $\mathcal{D}^{t_j}_\text{train}$ and test set $\mathcal{D}^{t_j}_{test}$.
-The goal of MCIT is to learn a single model $f$ from $\mathcal{T}_\text{seq}$ sequentially.

-\textbf{Multimodal Continual Instruction Tuning Work:} \citep{citb} first proposed the continual instruction tuning with LLMs.
-Following it, \citep{mcit} and \citep{coin} designed distinct cross-modality continual instruction tuning benchmarks with InstructBLIP and LLaVA, respectively.
-Specifically, \citep{mcit} adopted unique linear projection layers for each dataset and utilized a key-query driven mechanism to infer the dataset identifier. \citep{coin} employed the MOELoRA paradigm, assigning different LoRA weights to different datasets based on expert knowledge.
-Nevertheless, they still faced the issue of forgetting due to repeated training.
+\textbf{Continual Instruction Tuning Work:} \citep{citb} first proposed the continual instruction tuning with LLMs.
+After that, TRACE, another continual instruction tuning benchmark, is designed to evaluate the general ability, instruction following and safety for LLMs \citep{trace}.
+Following them, \citep{mcit} and \citep{coin} designed distinct cross-modality continual instruction tuning benchmarks with InstructBLIP and LLaVA, respectively.
+Specifically, \citep{mcit} adopted unique linear projection layers for each tuning dataset and utilized a key-query driven mechanism to infer the dataset identifier. \citep{coin} employed the MOELoRA paradigm, assigning different LoRA weights to different datasets based on expert knowledge.
+Nevertheless, they still faced the issue of forgetting due to repeated training \citep{yang2023continual}.